 2002 – 2008 Following a time of vacancy the late Rev Stuart Falconer was appointed and served the church from 2002 untill April 2009, before retiring due to ill-health.
 During Rev Falconer’s service in Ellon God blessed the church both spiritually and numerically and the congregation grew to over 80 in the morning.
 The church moved from Ellon Academy to the (Church of Scotland owned) Kirk Centre in the morning around 2005.
 A Parent & Toddlers group was established in 2003 one morning a week and now serves Ellon in different locations twice a week.
 There are often anything from 20-40 parents attending with a plentiful provision of toys, juice and crisps as well as tea and coffee and a listening ear from those in the church who are involved in this.

 2008 – 2013 Rev James Clarke, who retired to the area, became interim pastor in December 2008 and has overseen the church through a time of change since Rev Falconer’s retirement.
-The church moved back to Ellon Academy in November 2010 and has seen an increase in membership and congregation with 11 new members added in May 2011 and over 20 baptised in the same period.
-Jim retired in Dec 2012 but continues to chair the Search Committee and Building Group.
+The church moved back to Ellon Academy in November 2010 and saw an increase in membership and congregation with 11 new members added in May 2011 and over 20 baptised in the same period.
+Jim retired in Dec 2012.

 As a result of the increased numbers, the increasing recognition of the need in our community and the desire to increase our identity to reach out with the good news of the Gospel in Ellon, the church decided in January 2011 to set up a building fund and the first giving day was held in March 2011.